Arcidev/Arci.Networking/README.md

 // Flush required because we wrote 9 bits instead of 8 buffer.FlushBits();
 buffer.WriteGuidByteStreamInOrder(guid, 0, 1, 2, 3, 4, 5, 6, 7);
+// If you just want to save some space and do not care about the order buffer.Write(guid);
 ```
 #### Encapsulating with Packet
 Extends ByteBuffer by adding an identifier to a stream